sahib/misc/performance/3_memory.rst

 1. Stack size is limited to 8MB (default on Linux).
 2. Memory is bound to your call hierarchy.
+3. The memory lives only until your function returns.
-3. Stack is per-thread, sharing requires heap.
+4. Stack is per-thread, sharing requires heap.

 .. note::